asyncapi/website/pages/docs/tutorials/message-validation.md

 Streetlight with id "1" updated its lighting information to 3 lumens at 2017-06-07T12:34:32.000Z.`}
 </CodeBlock>

-This indicates that your message is valid and the application received it correctly.
+Such a terminal message indicates that your message is valid and the application received it correctly.

 ## Summary
 In this tutorial, you learned how to connect your generated application to an MQTT broker, send messages through it, identify when an invalid message is sent to your application, and how to correct an invalid message.